Learning to Live with Heart Disease

 Make the most of your healthcare visits.
 Write down a list of your concerns before your appointment.
 Ask your most important questions first.
 Make sure you fully understand the answers given.
 Ask for explanations if needed.

-Follow your healthcare provider’s instructions.
+Follow your healthcare provider’s directions.
 For example, your provider may advise you to quit smoking or stop using other tobacco products.
 Or they may advise you to lower your blood pressure and cholesterol, and control diabetes.
 You may be advised to eat a low-fat diet and get to a healthy weight.
 You may need to limit alcohol, reduce stress, and exercise regularly.
 Making these lifestyle changes may help make your heart disease better.
 These may lower your chances of a heart attack or stroke.
 It’s important to work with your provider to figure out changes that you can make to your life.

 Know your medicines.
 Heart disease is a long-term (chronic) condition that’s treated with different medicines.
 These medicines keep your blood pressure and cholesterol under control.
 The medicines also prevent or ease symptoms.
 It’s important that you know what medicines you are taking.
 Know the doses and how often you take them.
 Also know the side effects that are common with certain medicines.
 Ask your healthcare provider what to do if you miss a dose.
 Ask when you should not take certain medicines.
 Ask these same questions any time you are prescribed a new medicine.
 Some heart disease medicines can have serious interactions with other medicines.
 This could cause a dangerous drop in blood pressure.
-Or it could cause your heart medicine s not to work as well.
+Or it could cause your heart medicines not to work as well.

 Have an emergency plan.
 Ask your healthcare provider which symptoms you should watch for and what you should do if they appear.
-Call

 Involve your family.
 Heart disease affects your family, too.
 Having their support can help you make lifestyle changes more easily.
 Ask family members to learn about your condition.
-Take them to one of your appointments and let them ask questions about your treatment.
+Take them to 1 of your appointments and let them ask questions about your treatment.
 You and your family can take a CPR class in case you or someone in your community has a heart emergency.

 Join a support group.
 Ask your healthcare provider, local hospital, or local American Heart Association office to recommend a heart patient group in your area.
 These groups vary in their makeup and goals.
 Plan on visiting a few of them before deciding which one is right for you.